Okhotsk snow sheep hunt

 The hunting group is placed in the tents.
 Each tent can accommodate up to 4 people.
 Breakfast and dinner are cooked on the gas stove and/or campfire.
 Bagged lunch is provided daily.
 NB: please notify us of your diet restrictions/preferences beforehand.

-The camp is equipped with a field toilet, a field bath-house, a mobile electric power station and mobile communication devices.
+The camp is equipped with a field toilet, a field bath-house, a mobile electric power station, and mobile communication devices.

-The guests are provided with the tents, mats and field-kitchenware.
-If motorboat is used during the hunt, one boat if provided for two hunters and their guides.
+The guests are provided with the tents, mats, and field-kitchenware.
+If a motorboat is used during the hunt, one boat if provided for two hunters and their guides.
 You might want to bring with you fishing equipment, personal hunting equipment, individual sleeping-bags, waterproof bags or backpacks, toiletry, clothes (warm and waterproof), wader/waterproof overalls, repellent spray (against mosquitoes, etc.).
 We will provide you with a complete list of recommendations once you reserve a tour.

 - personal hunting guide (one guide per one hunter);